General Carrera Lake

-General Carrera Lake (Chilean part, officially renamed in 1959) or Lake Buenos Aires (Argentine part) is a lake located in Patagonia and shared by Argentina and Chile.
+General Carrera Lake (Chilean part, officially renamed in 1959) or Lake Buenos Aires (Argentine part) is a deep lake located in Patagonia and shared by Argentina and Chile.
 Both names are internationally accepted, while the autochthonous name of the lake is Chelenko, which means "stormy waters" in Aonikenk.
 Another historical name is Coluguape from Mapuche, a derivative of this name is applied to Colhué Huapí Lake after Argentine explorer Francisco Moreno reached this lake in 1876 conflating it with Coluguape (General Carrera Lake).

 The lake is of glacial origin and is surrounded by the Andes mountain range.
 The lake drains to the Pacific Ocean on the west through the Baker River.
 During the last glaciation the lake drained to the Atlantic through Deseado River.

 The weather in this area of Chile and Argentina is generally cold and humid.
 But the lake itself has a sunny microclimate, a weather pattern enjoyed by the few settlements along the lake, such as Puerto Guadal, Fachinal, Mallín Grande, Puerto Murta, Puerto Río Tranquilo, Puerto Sánchez, Puerto Ingeniero Ibáñez and Chile Chico in Chile, and Los Antiguos and Perito Moreno in Argentina.

 The area near the coast of the lake was first inhabited by criollos and European immigrants between 1900 and 1925.
 In 1971 and 1991, eruptions of the Hudson Volcano severely affected the local economy, especially that of sheep farming.
 A car ferry operates between Puerto Ingeniero Ibáñez and Chile Chico in the Chilean sector of the lake.
 The lake is known as a trout and salmon fishing destination.